Who are you, and what do you do?

 And what software?

 Now, this is where things get more bleak/interesting.
-The Dell ran Windows 10 Enterprise and a suite of security and firewall protections.
+The Dell ran Windows 10 Enterprise and a suite of security and firewall protection.
 The computer ran a limited set of software (mainly Microsoft Suite, Adobe Acrobat, and whatever comes with Windows), which all run very slowly, and the computer was prone to crashing if you have more than three windows open.
 It is unclear if this sluggishness was because of the security requirements or the management of them, or if it's because the government is mandated to procure the "lowest price technically acceptable" product (see FAR 15.101-2), probably all of the above, but it was slow and I had to restart it all the time.

 I used the Microsoft Suite almost exclusively and in surprising ways.
 For example, I used or observed Outlook for version control policy consensus (in emails, you'd manually strikeout and color removed text red and added text green), Word for JSON editing, Excel for project management, and PowerPoint for data visualization.
 PowerPoint filled to the brim with text and misused SmartArt was used for conveying most ideas.
 This all, when I have a sense of humor about it, reminds me of the artist Tatsuo Horiuchi who creates landscapes in Microsoft Excel.
 We had a couple of Tableau and Bloomberg Government licenses per office, LexisNexis was included via our Library.
 Our office had an account with The Noun Project to make our PowerPoints even better.